 As a parent, it’s natural to want to protect your child from harm.
 Unfortunately, people worldwide will go to great lengths to hurt innocent children.
 That’s why teaching your child about stranger danger is important.

-Let him know that there are people who might try to take him away from school or offer him food and that he should never go with them or accept anything from them.
+Let him know that some people might try to take him away from school or offer him food and that he should never go with them or accept anything from them.
 Tell him to alert a teacher immediately if anyone tries to approach him.
 Teaching your child about stranger danger can help keep him safe from harm.

 4. Know The School’s Emergency Response Protocols

-As a parent, it’s important to ensure that your child knows what to do in an emergency.
+As a parent, ensuring your child knows what to do in an emergency is important.
 Most schools have fire and earthquake drills and emergency evacuation plans.
 Your child must know the plan thoroughly to avoid confusion and resultant panic.
 The first step is to sit with your child and review the school’s evacuation plan.

 Ensure they understand where they need to go and what they need to do.
 It’s also important to practice at home.
-Have regular fire drills, so your child knows what to do if there’s a fire in the home.
+Have regular fire drills so your child knows what to do if there’s a fire in the home.
 Go over what to do if there’s an earthquake, flood, or another natural disaster.
 And review what to do if someone tries to abduct them.
-Training your child on how to respond to an emergency can give them the tools they need to stay safe in a potentially dangerous situation.
+Training your child to respond to an emergency can give them the tools to stay safe in a potentially dangerous situation.